Groups acting on trees with Tits' independence property (P): Introduction

+In particular, every closed geometrically dense action is strongly closed.
+For our purposes, the requirement of being strongly closed is easily achieved: as we will see in Corollary~\ref{cor:StronglyClosedIsNoBigDeal}, a locally compact $\propP{}$-closed subgroup of $\Aut(T)$ that acts with translation (i.e.~contains a translation) is always strongly closed.

-\begin{thm}[See Section~\ref{sec:quotient_tree}] Let $(T,G)$ be a faithful $\propP{}$-closed and strongly closed action on a tree.
-Then the following are equivalent: \begin{enumerate}[(i)] \item $G$ is a simple group, $G$ contains a translation, and there is no finite set of vertices whose pointwise stabilizer is trivial. \item There is an invariant subtree $T'$ (possibly equal to $T$) which is infinite and on which $G$ acts faithfully.
-Moreover, letting $\Delta = (\Gamma,(X_a),(G(v)))$ be the local action diagram of $(T',G)$, then $\Delta$ is irreducible; $\Gamma$ is a tree; and each of the groups $G(v)$ is closed and generated by point stabilizers, with $G(v) \neq \triv$ for some $v \in V\Gamma$. \end{enumerate} \end{thm}
+\begin{thm}[See Section~\ref{sec:Tits_revisited}] Let $(T,G)$ be a faithful $\propP{}$-closed and strongly closed action on a tree $T$.
+Then the following are equivalent: \begin{enumerate}[(i)] \item $G$ is a simple group, $G$ acts with translation, and there is no finite set of vertices whose pointwise stabiliser is trivial. \item There is an invariant subtree $T'$ (possibly equal to $T$) which is infinite and on which $G$ acts faithfully.
+Moreover, letting $\Delta = (\Gamma,(X_a),(G(v)))$ be the local action diagram of $(T',G)$, then $\Delta$ is irreducible; $\Gamma$ is a tree; and each of the groups $G(v)$ is closed and generated by point stabilisers, with $G(v) \neq \triv$ for some $v \in V\Gamma$. \end{enumerate} Furthermore, in (\ref{item:lad_description}) the action $(T', G)$ is $(T', \Univ(\Delta))$. \end{thm}

-Note that the condition that there is no finite set of vertices whose pointwise stabilizer is trivial is equivalent to saying that $G$ is nondiscrete in the permutation topology on $T$.
+Note that the condition that there is no finite set of vertices whose pointwise stabiliser is trivial is equivalent to saying that $G$ is nondiscrete in the permutation topology on $T$ (i.e.~the $\Aut(T)$ topology). \\

 Next, we describe some topological properties of $\propP{}$-closed subgroups of $\Aut(T)$ with the permutation topology; these are already well-understood in the locally finite case, but in the present context we are making no assumptions about the degree of $T$.
 We highlight the following special case.
+Note that a permutation group is \defbold{subdegree-finite} if all orbits of point-stabilisers are finite.

-\begin{thm}[See Section~\ref{sec:topology}] Let $\Delta = (\Gamma,(X_a),(G(v)))$ be a local action diagram.
-Then the following are equivalent: \begin{enumerate}[(i)] \item $U(\Delta)$ is compactly generated, locally compact and has geometrically dense action on its associated tree; \item $\Delta$ is irreducible; $\Gamma$ is finite; and each of the groups $\ol{G(v)}$ is compactly generated and subdegree-finite. \end{enumerate} Moreover, if (i) and (ii) hold, then $U(\Delta)$ is Polish, acting on a countable tree. \end{thm}
+\begin{thm}[See Section~\ref{sec:topology:proofs}] Let $\Delta = (\Gamma,(X_a),(G(v)))$ be a local action diagram.
+Then the following are equivalent: \begin{enumerate}[(i)] \item $\Univ(\Delta)$ is compactly generated, locally compact and has geometrically dense action on its associated tree; \item $\Delta$ is irreducible; $\Gamma$ is finite; and each of the groups $G(v)$ is compactly generated and subdegree-finite. \end{enumerate} Moreover, if (i) and (ii) hold, then $\Univ(\Delta)$ is Polish, acting on a countable tree, and all arc stabilisers of $\Univ(\Delta)$ are compact. \end{thm}

-Combining Theorems~\ref{thm:UDelta_simple} and \ref{thm:comp_gen+geom_dense} yields the following, where $\ms{S}$ denotes the class of nondiscrete compactly generated, topologically simple \tdlc groups.
-This generalizes the criterion used in \cite{SmithDuke} to construct $2^{\aleph_0}$ nonisomorphic groups in $\ms{S}$.